SVIn2: An Underwater SLAM System using Sonar, Visual, Inertial, and Depth Sensor: Proposed Method

 When a loop is detected, the global relocalization module aligns the current keyframe pose in the local window with the pose of the loop keyframe in the pose-graph by sending back the drift in pose to the windowed sonar-visual-inertial-depth optimization thread.
-Also, an additional optimization step, similar to \eq{eq7}, is taken only with the matched landmarks with loop candidate for calculating the sonar error term and reprojection error; see \eq{eq8}. \invis{Note:this is NOT global optimization}
+Also, an additional optimization step, similar to \eq{eq7}, is taken only with the matched landmarks with loop candidate for calculating the sonar error term and reprojection error:

-\invis{After loop detection, a 4-DoF (position, ${\textbf{x}_{\textbf{p}}}$ and yaw, $\psi$) pose-graph optimization takes place to correct the loop by minimizing the cost function:

-where ${\textbf{W}_{{\textbf{x}_{\textbf{p}}}, {\psi}}^{i,j}}$ is the information matrix which set to identity, as in~\cite{strasdat2012local} and $w$ is \textit{weight} to balance error measurements.
-The error term of an edge between keyframes $i$ and $j$ is defined as: